Special Opportunities and Programs

 Summer Study Abroad

-Language and culture programs include French in Dijon, France; German in Heidelberg and Berlin, Germany; Italian in Urbino, Italy; Russian in Novgorod, Russia; and Spanish in Puebla, Mexico.
+Language and culture programs include French in Dijon, France; German in Heidelberg and Berlin, Germany; Italian in Urbino, Italy; and Russian in Novgorod, Russia.
 Programs vary from four to eight weeks and may be equivalent to a full year of language study.

-Recent workshops and locations include architecture in Luxembourg; marketing practice in London; international business in Korea, Luxembourg, and London; ecology, geology, and botany in the Bahamas, Bermuda, Belize, Costa Rica, Kenya, and Turkey; sociology in Nepal; arts, culture, heritage, and change in Cuba, the Czech Republic, and Ghana.
+Other recent workshops and locations include marketing practice in London; international business in Russia, Korea, Luxembourg, London, and the Pacific Rim; ecology and geology in the Bahamas, Belize, Bermuda, Costa Rica, and Kenya; and arts, culture, heritage, and archeology in the Bahamas, the Czech Republic, and Ghana.

-Information on summer offerings is available from the Office of Continuing Education, Joyner House (513-529-1508).
+Information on summer offerings is available at the Office of Continuing Education Web page at www.muohio.edu/continuingeducation or at the Office of Continuing Education, Joyner House (513-529-1508).

 Other Overseas Programs: Transfer Credit

 Many American universities sponsor study abroad programs all over the world.
-Information is available in the Study Abroad Library at the Office of International Programs, Langstroth Cottage.
+Information is available in the Study Abroad Library at the Office of International Programs, 216 MacMillan Hall.
 No student should study abroad without first making certain that the program is approved and that credits will transfer.

 Transfer of your credit may be automatic if the overseas program is sponsored by an accredited university, but you should seek confirmation from the study abroad adviser before you apply.
 If you choose to enroll directly in an overseas institution, you should consult with your academic adviser and the study abroad adviser in the Office of International Programs about transfer credit.
 (See page 19 under "Credit Evaluations.")